Lamees Dhaif: Career

 Dhaif became famous when she presented a program on Al-Rai, a private Kuwaiti television channel which talked about taboo issues such as poverty, sadism, prostitution, corruption, and inequality.
-It also included social issues such as enslavement of foreign labor and problems faced by local women who are married to foreigners.
+It also included social issues such as enslavement of foreign labor and problems faced by local women who married foreigners.

-She also worked as a researcher in Al Jazeera Center for Studies (May 2011 – 2013)and was the director and producer for the TV show "Stations" that was aired from London on Lualua Satellite Channel (2013-2014.
+She also worked as a researcher in Al Jazeera Center for Studies (May 2011 – 2013) and was the director and producer for the TV show "Stations" that was aired from London on Lualua Satellite Channel (2013-2014).
 She is also the Editor in chief at RASED e-newspaper, Oman since 2017.

 Dhaif is popular among youth and intellectuals, but her articles have always aroused controversy.
 A legal case was filed against her after she harshly criticized corrupt judges, however, the case was suspended because of pressure from both local and international organizations.

 Dhaif is also a human rights activist and was a member of the board of directors of the Bahraini Journalists Association for three consecutive rounds.
-She faces fierce criticism, between now and then, because of her opposition to corruption.
+She faces fierce criticism because of her opposition to corruption.

 She has also worked on various charity campaigns to help needy families and unfortunate students who did not receive scholarships because they belonged to a certain sect.